What Is Adjusted Gross Income?

 - Gross Income – This includes all income received from all sources, and could include money, property, and the value of services received.
 Gross income is reduced by adjustments and deductions before taxes are calculated.
 Wages, tips, interest, dividends, rents and pension income are examples of sources that contribute to your gross income.

-- Taxable Income – This is your AGI minus either the standard deduction or total of itemized deductions—whichever is greater.
+- Taxable Income – This is your AGI minus either the standard deduction or total of itemized deductions—whichever is greater and the qualified business income deduction if applicable.
 Your taxable income is what you’ll use to determine your tax bracket.
-Note, with changes from the Tax Cut and Jobs Act, personal and dependent exemptions were eliminated from 2018 through 2025.
+Note, with changes from the Tax Cut and Jobs Act, personal and dependent exemptions, which may have lowered your taxable income, were eliminated from 2018 through 2025.

 Your prior-year AGI can be used to validate your electronic return with the IRS.
-To locate your Adjusted Gross Income from the previous year, you’ll need a copy of last year’s return.
-For 2017, you can find the amount listed on the following lines based on the form you used.
+To locate your Adjusted Gross Income on Form 1040 from the previous year, you’ll need a copy of last year’s return.
+For 2019, you can find the amount listed on the following lines based on the form you used.

-- If you filed Form 1040, your AGI will be listed on line 37.
+- If you filed Form 1040, your AGI will be listed on Line 8b.

 Still have questions about Adjusted Gross Income?
 Our Tax Pros can help.
 They’re dedicated to knowing the nuances of taxes and can help you understand your return.